sandro-h/sibylgo/README.md

 - command to rerun ext sources
 - option to insert at start of category
 - add a space before/after insert
+- use git as backup mechanism -> create a pre/post commit when auto-modifying the todo file.